|Music 65 / ME 93 Fall 2015 Assignments and Readings|

 Read in course pack: Tutorial: History of MIDI

-Read in course pack: Celemony Melodyne DNA Editor (review in Sound On Sound)
+Read in course pack: Celemony Melodyne DNA Editor (review from Sound On Sound magazine)

 Read in course pack: Phasing

 Read: In course pack: Advanced reverberation; Use Reverb like a Pro 1

 Read: In course pack: History of sound recording (Wikipedia), “Canned Music on Trial” (text is duplicated)

 Read: Thompson ch 3, ch 11 through p.
 245 (Harmonic Distortion)

 View page and movie: http://www.iflscience.com/technology/electron-microscope-shows-how-vinyl-lps-are-played

 Read in course pack: Moulton: Beyond Spectral Management